derpylama/TE4_the_provider/readme.md

 `/api/user-api/login.php`

-This endpoint has the required inputs
+This endpoint has the required inputs.

+If the customer that is trying to login and does not allready have a admin account this creates one with the provided username and password.
+This requires that the user sends another login request in order to get the auth token.

     {
         username: the username of the user trying to login